makerdao/mips/MIP0/MIPx-SIF.md

 If available, other advanced smart-contract based implementations can be used for automated distribution mechanisms, such as a simplified smart contract implementation of DSSVest.

+**The proposal parameters**

+Requests of less than or equal to 50k Dai may go into the Weekly Governance Cycle, provided the Feedback and Frozen Periods have been fullfilled.
+Anything above 50k Dai must go through the Monthly Governance Cycle.

+_Parameters for requests of less or equal to xxK Dai:_

+* Minimum Feedback Period: 2 Weeks.
+* Minimum Frozen Period: 1 Week.

+_Parameters for requests of above xxK Dai:_

+* Minimum Feedback Period: 4 Weeks.
+* Minimum Frozen Period: 1 Week.

-[MIPx-c3] Subproposal to request funding
+**[MIPx-c3]** Subproposal to request funding.

-MIPx-c3 subproposals must use the template located at [xxx]
+MIPx-c3 subproposals must use the template located at [xxx].

 This is a component that can have on-chain effects that alter the Maker Protocol's state.
 When subproposals are generated from this component, the vote must include a Technical State Change to authorize drawing funds from the Maker Protocol.

-[MIPx-c4] The SIF Foundation.
+**[MIPx-c4]** The SIF Foundation.
 Describes the legal structure and purpose of the SIF Foundation

-The RWA Foundation legal structure is based on the Cayman Islands Foundation Companies Law, 2017.
+The RWA Foundation legal structure will be a Cayman Foundation based on the Cayman Islands Foundation Companies Law, 2017.
 The Foundation Company is a very flexible structure that allows for its organization and administration to be modified for specific needs.

 The objects for which the SIF Foundation will be incorporated are the following: